Body Language Library

 Movement & Stillness

-Watching how and when movement changes helps you understand your dog’s internal state and recognize moments where they may need support, distance, or a break.
+Watching how movement changes helps you spot shifts in your dog’s internal state — and recognize when they may need support, distance, or a break.

-When a normal behaviour happens in an abnormal context.
+Displacement behaviours are normal behaviour that happen in an abnormal context.

 Social Signals